Musaibsayyad/Musaibsayyad/README.md

 ## 👨‍💻 About Me

-* 🎓 Computer Science Student
+* 🎓 AiMl Student
-* 💻 Interested in Web Development & Software Development
+* 💻 Interested in Artificial Inteligence
 * 🤖 Exploring Artificial Intelligence & Machine Learning
 * 🐍 Learning and building projects with Python
 * 🗄️ Interested in Database Management
 * 🚀 Building real-world projects to improve my development skills
 * 📚 Always learning and exploring new technologies
-* 🎯 Goal: Become a professional software developer
+* 🎯 Goal: Become a professional AIML developer

 ---